JM1/ansible-collection-jm1-cloudy/roles/openshift_tests/README.md

 `openshift_tests_pullsecret`, then it will be written to file `openshift_tests_pullsecret_file`.

 [OpenShift Client aka `oc`][ocp-oc] will wait until:
-- the number of nodes matches the number of machines,
+1. the number of nodes matches the number of machines,
-- all nodes are ready, because the tests might require workload capacity, and
+2. all nodes are ready, because the tests might require workload capacity, and
-- clusteroperators have finished progressing to ensure that the configuration which had been specified at installation time has been achieved.
+3. [cluster operators][ocp-cluster-operators] have finished progressing to ensure that any outstanding configuration has been achieved.

 When the cluster is ready for testing, the image for OpenShift's conformance test suite will be read from the release image defined in `openshift_tests_release_image`.
 Finally, the former container image will be used to run the test suite